AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 ## Overview {#overview}

-***Multi-zone Layout*** allows you to create multiple zone content and use various assets such as videos, images, and text that can be combined in a single screen.
+***Multi-zone Layout*** lets you create multiple zone content and use various assets such as videos, images, and text that can be combined in a single screen.
 You can pull in images, videos, and text allowing it all to blend together and create an intuitive digital experience.

 As per the project requirements, sometimes you need multiple zones in a channel and edit them as one comprehensive unit.
 For example, a product sequence with a related social media feed that runs in three separate zones on a single channel.